wahwynn/statista-case-study/README.md

 ## Analysis

-Statista is a large provider of data looking to create an API to expose to RAG-like (Retrieval-Augmented Generation) applications.
+Statista is a large provider of data aiming to create an API for use with Retrieval-Augmented Generation (RAG) applications.
 Below is a workflow diagram of a simple RAG application.
-The provider application is any application that wishes to use Statista data to augment its LLM.
+The provider application refers to any system that uses Statista data to enhance the performance of a large language model (LLM).

 ![Workflow](docs/workflow.png "Workflow")

-The Statista API will sit at the data retrieval layer of the RAG.
-It will return relevant documents that can be used to power an LLM allowing it to produce better, more relevant results.
+The Statista API will operate at the data retrieval layer of the RAG pipeline.
+It will return relevant documents that can be used to power an LLM, allowing it to generate more accurate and contextually relevant responses.

 ### Document Stores

-A crucial part of the Statista API’s usefulness will be its ability to return relevant results from a large database of over 1 million statistics and 80,000 topics.
-Depending on the nature of the data different database types can be used.
-Although the sample data for this case study has a well defined schema that could be used in a relational databse, this demo will implement the search on a vector database.
-A vector database was chosen because Statista has a large amount of data across many topics that may be unstructured.
-It is also possible for an endpoint to query multiple database if the need arises.
+A key factor in the usefulness of the Statista API is its ability to retrieve relevant results from a large corpus of over a million statistics across 80,000 topics.
+Depending on the nature of the data, different types of databases may be appropriate.

+Although the sample data provided for this case study has a well-defined schema suitable for a relational database, this demo implements search functionality using a vector database.
+This approach was chosen due to the breadth and potentially unstructured nature of Statista’s data.
+A productionized version could support querying from multiple databases types if needed.

 ## Code

-A small demo has been created to illustrate how an API can query a vector store to retrieve documents for RAG applications.
-Key features of the demo code are:
+A small demo application has been developed to illustrate how an API can query a vector store to retrieve documents for use in RAG applications.

+Key features:

 * Written in Python 3.13
-* Faker to create mock data
+* Uses Faker to generate mock data
-* FastAPI for the REST API
+* Uses FastAPI for the RESTful API
-* ChromaDB for the Vector Store
+* Uses ChromaDB as the vector store

 ### Instructions

-1. Install
+1. Install Dependencies

     ```bash
     pip install -r requirements.txt
     ```

-1. Create the mock data (Optional)
+1. Create Mock Data (Optional)

     ```bash
     python mock_data.py
     ```

-    The mock data will be cached locally in the `mock_data.json` file.
-Delete this file if you ever want to regenerate the mock data.
-This step is optional.
-If the mock data doesn't exist, it will be created automatically in the next step when populating the Chroma store.
+    This step creates and caches mock data in `mock_data.json`.
+If you want to regenerate the mock data, delete this file.
+Note: if the file does not exist, it will be created automatically when populating the vector store in the next step.

-1. Populate the Chroma vector store with the mock_data
+1. Populate the Chroma Vector Store

     ```bash
     python vector_store.py
     ```

-    This step will load the mock data into a Chroma database and persist it to the folder `mock_data_chroma.db`.
-Subsequent runs will load from this persisted store.
-To recreate the database from the mock data, delete the persisted folder and rerun this command.
+    This script loads the mock data into a Chroma database and persists it in the `mock_data_chroma.db` folder.
+Future runs will use this persisted store.
+To reset the database, delete the folder and re-run the script.

-1. Run
+1. Run the API Endpoint

     ```bash
     fastapi dev main.py
     ```

-1. Visit the api docs page and use the swagger UI to test endpoint.
+    Visit the API documentation in Swagger UI:

     http://127.0.0.1:8000/docs

-    You can explore available endpoints and the expecte payload schema.
-To interact with the endpoint click the "Try it out" button at the top right of each endpoint.
-This will allow you to submit to the endpoint and see the results.
+    You can explore available endpoints and view the expected payload schema.
+Click the "Try it out" button to interact with the API directly and see the responses.